sonburn/symbol-swapper/README.md

 # Changelog

+* **0.9** - Fixed bug introduced in Sketch 48 as MSLayerPaster functionality was changed.
+Added new functionality to swap libraries individually.
 * **0.8** - Symbol list for Let Me Choose is now sorted alphabetically, and allows for freeform searching.
 * **0.7** - Added option to rename instances to master name, settings are now cached per document.
 * **0.6** - When swapping a single selection, the match will be pre-selected in symbol list if found.